 Saint of the Day – 11 April – St Guthlac (674–715) Monk, Hermit, Ascetic.
-St Guthlac was a Christian saint from Lincolnshire in England.
+St Guthlac was from Lincolnshire in England.
 He is particularly venerated in the Fens of eastern England where many Churches are dedicated to him.
 His sister is venerated as Saint Pega, an anchoress.
 His body is incorrupt.

 St Guthlac was a saint from the Anglo-Saxon kingdom of Mercia.
 He was a warrior in the Mercian border lands who, after nine years of fighting, had a religious conversion and became a hermit in Crowland, in Lincolnshire, where he lived in solitude on an island in the middle of a marsh.